kabelwerk/sdk-react-native/docs/KabelwerkMessage.md

 ### `theirMarker`

 The ID of the latest message marked by someone on the hub side.
 This is used to determine the number of checkmarks shown in the bottom right corner of messages posted by the connected user.

+### `onLongPress`

+Called — with the chat message object — when the user long-presses the component.
+The default is to copy the message's text to the clipboard if the message is a text message and to do nothing otherwise.

 ## See also